Mission Statement

 Diversity

 Whatcom Hills is committed to developing the human potential of each child to its fullest.
-Admission to the school is open to everyone, regardless of race, sex, creed, religion, national origin, or ethnicity.
+Admission to tour school is open to everyone, regardless of race, sex, gender identity, creed, religion, national origin, or ethnicity.

 Association of Waldorf Schools of North America (AWSNA)